tahaBerkBeton/UNet-Segmentation-model-for-atom-detection/README.md

 Each grayscale image, with pixel intensity values between 0 and 255, captures the fluorescence pattern produced by the atoms after excitation by lasers.
 Accompanying each image is a binary mask that serves as the ground truth for segmentation; for example, the file `data_0001.tiff` is paired with `truth_0001.tiff`.

 This dataset was acquired in a single experimental run under fixed conditions.

+## Training

+The model is trained using a standard deep learning pipeline implemented in PyTorch.
+We perform an 80/20 split of the dataset into training and validation sets and use data loaders to efficiently feed batches of images and their corresponding masks into the model.

+To address the class imbalance in the segmentation masks, we employ the `BCEWithLogitsLoss` loss function with a custom positive class weight (`pos_weight=97/3`).
+This helps the model to better learn from the less frequent positive pixels.
+The optimizer used is Adam, with a learning rate of 1e-4, which effectively updates the network parameters during training.

+Training is conducted over 30 epochs.
+During each epoch, the model undergoes forward propagation, loss computation, backpropagation, and parameter updates.
+The validation set is used to monitor the model's performance after each epoch, and the best model (with the lowest validation loss) is saved.
+Additionally, a plot of the training and validation loss over epochs is generated to visualize the learning progress.

+For a more detailed view of the training procedure, please refer to the `train.py` file.